singaround/songbook/songs/dance-to-your-daddy.md

   - childhood
   - fishing
   - Northeast_England
+  - rewritten
 date: 2025-04-03T08:05:12.000Z
 description:
 ---
->***Dance to your Daddy, my little laddie\
+>***Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, my little man\
+Dance to your Daddy, my little lad\
-Dance to your Daddy, my little laddie\
+Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, my little man.***
+Dance to your Daddy, my little lass.***

 You shall have a fishie, you shall have a fin\
 You shall have a herring when the boat comes in\
 You shall have a codling boiled in a pan\
 Dance to your Daddy, my little man

->***Dance to your Daddy, my little laddie\
+>***Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, my little man\
+Dance to your Daddy, my little lad\
-Dance to your Daddy, my little laddie\
+Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, my little man.***
+Dance to your Daddy, my little lass.***

 You shall have a fishie, you shall have a fin\
 You shall have a herring when the boat comes in\
-You shall have a crayfish for your dinner pan\
+You shall have prawn cocktail served up in a glass\
+Dance to your Daddy, my little lass

+>***Dance to your Daddy, sing to your Mummy\
+Dance to your Daddy, my little lad\
+Dance to your Daddy, sing to your Mummy\
-Dance to your Daddy, my little man
+Dance to your Daddy, my little lass.***

 You shall have a fishie, on a little dishie\
 You shall have a bloater when the boat comes in\